Autonomous Continual Learning for Environment Adaptation of Computer-Use Agents

 \subsection{Automatic Evaluator}

 Another fundamental challenge in computer-use agent learning lies in obtaining reliable reward signals.
-Unlike mathematics or programming, where correctness can be verified against ground-truth answers or test cases, evaluating computer-use tasks requires examining intermediate informative states (e.g., checking the time selection step when making a reservation), making evaluation based solely on the final environment state unreliable.
-Moreover, rule-based rewards usually require extensive human annotation, which is labor-intensive and costly to scale~\citep{gou2025mindweb}.

-Another fundamental challenge in computer-use agent learning lies in obtaining reliable reward signals.
-To this end, we propose \CUAJudge{}, a reliable automatic evaluator of a CUA's execution trajectories.
-Our design builds on the WebJudge~\citep{xue2025an} pipeline, which consists of three stages: key point identification, key screenshot identification, and outcome judgment.
+To this end, we propose \CUAJudge{}, a reliable automatic evaluator for CUA trajectories.
+Our design builds on the WebJudge~\citep{xue2025an} pipeline with three stages: key point identification, key screenshot identification, and outcome judgment.
 Specifically, key point identification extracts task-critical requirements from the task description; key screenshot identification selects informative screenshots from the trajectory; and outcome judgment determines task completion by reasoning over the task description, key points, key screenshots, and action history.
 However, WebJudge is primarily tailored to web tasks, which can be viewed as a subset of the broader computer-use tasks.
-In general, computer-use tasks exhibit substantially higher complexity, requiring more fine-grained examination of internal system and software states (e.g., OS-level or application state), whereas web tasks often only involve verifying surface-level effects, such as whether a specific filter has been applied.
+In general, computer-use tasks are more complex, requiring fine-grained examination of internal system and software states~\citep{gonzalez2025unreasonable,agasheagent}, whereas web tasks often only involve verifying surface-level effects, such as whether a specific filter has been applied.
 Accordingly, \CUAJudge{} extends WebJudge with two key modifications to address the unique challenges of general computer-use tasks and improve evaluation reliability: \begin{itemize}[leftmargin=*, topsep=0pt, itemsep=0pt, parsep=0pt] \item \textbf{State difference analysis.} Many computer-use tasks (e.g., editing slides or generating plots) can be reliably verified by comparing differences between the initial and final environment states.
 Accordingly, we augment outcome judgment with explicit state-difference analysis that highlights these changes and incorporates them into the final decision. ~\citet{gonzalez2025unreasonable} also introduce a state-difference module based on step-wise screenshot changes to reduce noise in long trajectories.
 In contrast, we directly compare initial and final states to determine whether the final state satisfies task requirements.
 Moreover, their method is used to select a trajectory from a candidate set, whereas \CUAJudge{} assigns a binary reward to each individual trajectory. \item \textbf{Evidence-grounded key point verification.} \CUAJudge{} explicitly evaluates the completion of each key point and requires concrete evidence for every decision, including the supporting screenshots and actions.
 This evidence-grounded design substantially improves evaluation precision. \end{itemize}